CSWesley/TheHomeworkPlanner/README.md

 ### Extra Feature
 If you do not have internet, there is an offline mode that will allow you to use the application.
-If you wish to enable this feature, the database will be saved to local storage on your computer.
+If you wish to enable this feature, your information store on the database will be saved to local storage on your computer.

 ### Installation